Nate Lowe Preview, Player Props: Rangers vs. Mariners

-Nate Lowe, with a slugging percentage of .154 in his past 10 games -- including one home run -- will be in action for the Texas Rangers against the Seattle Mariners, with Logan Gilbert on the hill, September 28 at 9:40 PM ET.
+Nate Lowe -- with an on-base percentage of .159 in his past 10 games, 202 points lower than his season-long percentage -- will be in action for the Texas Rangers against the Seattle Mariners, with Bryan Woo on the mound, on September 29 at 10:10 PM ET.

 Sportsbook Promo Codes